cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     source /usr/local/cloudberry-db/greenplum_path.sh
     ```

-2. On the master node, use the `gpssh` command to create data directories and mirror directories for segments.
+2. On the master node, use the `gpssh` command to create a data directory and a mirror directory for segments.

     ```bash
     # For example, /data0/primary and /data0/mirror.